MapleWorld/Mudio/README.md

 # Piano Website
 A social community website that allows people to post, listen, teach, and share music sheet and knowledge.

+It provides easy access to various music sheet and audio file to the general public, listen to high quality audio and hopefully, it will inspire and motivate others to learn instrument.

 Got the idea from www.gangqinpu.com.
 Personally, I really like this website and it helped me so much when I was first learning piano, it really inspired and motivated me to learn piano.